ubiai-incorporated/LLM/Tutorials/Webinars/README.md

 ## 💬 Stay Connected

 We encourage you to engage with the content and connect with other learners.
 If you have any questions or thoughts, feel free to leave a comment on the YouTube videos or reach out via our social media channels.

-Stay tuned for more insightful webinars every week!
+By continuing to watch and engage with our webinars, you’ll be part of a growing community committed to advancing knowledge and innovation in AI.

 ---